NEHA Legacy Society

 Extending the Mission of NEHA to Future Generations

 Founded in 1957, the New England Hemophilia Association (NEHA) is a non-profit organization dedicated to empowering individuals with bleeding disorders and their families through education, support and advocacy.
-In 2020, NEHA received an anonymous $98,000 donation from Donald F. Allen of Massachusetts, in honor of his son who had hemophilia and passed away during the HIV/AIDS crisis of the 1980’s.
+In 2020, NEHA received an anonymous $98,000 donation from a community member who had a son with hemophilia.
+The donation was given through his estate after his passing.

 This incredible and unexpected gift at the height of the COVID-19 pandemic provided NEHA with the financial security and resources to continue to achieve its work on behalf of the New England bleeding disorders community.
 What an extraordinary legacy to leave.